 1998 – 2015

 Debut DC United logo lasted for only one season.
 In 1998, the team changed it under public pressure.
 They kept the bald eagle, which used to be compared to Nazi eagle, and changed some details.
 The heraldic shield became less well-rounded and angular.
 The letters extended.
-Designers added a small space between “D.C.” and “United”.
+Designers added a small space between “D.C.” and “United.”

-There is a pentagonal yellow star with a white outline in the center of a bird and a soccer ball inside this star.
+There is a yellow pentagonal star with a white outline in the center of a bird and a soccer ball inside this star.
 This soccer ball is a reminder of a club’s triumph in the inaugural season of Major League Soccer in 1996.

 2016 – present

 After working with Element Advertising on the initial logo design, Red Peak Group brought on the designer Peter Horridge to handcraft the final version of the logo.
-Horridge is based in the UK and also redesigned the Royal Coat of Arms for the Queen of England’s Royal Household.
+Horridge is based in the UK and redesigned the Royal Coat of Arms for the Queen of England’s Royal Household.

 On December 10, 2015, D.C.
 United unveiled an updated logo at Union Market.
 It features a triangle pointy Old French shield.
 The nickname is in the black frame above the heraldic symbol.
 The font is sans serif without squiggles.
 All letters are uppercase.

-The eagle is in the center of DC United logo.
-His wings are escaping out of the shield reinforcing the core brand value of freedom.
+The eagle is in the center of the DC United logo.
+His wings are escaping out of the shield, reinforcing the core brand value of freedom.
 The shape of the eagle’s head hasn’t changed but is now turned to the right.
 There are two wide stripes in the bird’s lower part and three pentagonal stars above them in line.
-These elements are taken from the D.C. flag and from George Washington family emblem, dated by 1559.
+These elements are taken from the D.C. flag and George Washington family emblem, dated by 1559.

 The color scheme hasn’t changed since 1996, but the shades became darker and deeper.
-Outline, wordmark, shield and eagle’s body are black.
-The background behind “D.C.
+Outline, wordmark, shield, and eagle’s body are black—the background behind “D.C.
 United” and internal outline are white.
 Stripes and stars are red.